hmxmilohax/rb3-pc/pages/english/instruments/guitars/ps2-gh-sg.md

 * This has only been verified to work with an OSTENT PS1 PS2 To PC USB 2.0 Controller Adapter Converter For Sony PS2 Wired Controller (Model Number/SKU: 014800).
 Other adapters may have issues.
 * You may be able to [[use X360CE]](https://www.x360ce.com/){:target="_blank"} to force a problematic adapter to work.
+* **Tilt can range from unreliable to non-functional depending on your adapter!**
+	* It's suggested to mod your guitar into a wired one with a solution like [[RetroCultMods' Solderless DIY RGB Kit]](https://www.etsy.com/listing/1505287559/solderless-diy-rgb-kit-for-guitar-hero){:target="_blank"}.
 * RPCN Menus (for sending or accepting online invites) may cause a softlock.
 You may need an alternative input method to navigate these menus, such as [[a typing keyboard or a gamepad]](https://rb3pc.milohax.org/ctrls_pads){:target="_blank"}.

 ## Pad Information